faldi-aqi/kintone-certification/readmeBak.md

 1. **Convert Customer Order Excel Files to Purchase Order Records**:

    - Multiple Excel attachments can be uploaded.
-   - Each attachment generates a new record in the Purchase Order App when the upload button is pressed on the detail page.
+   - Each attachment generates a new record in the Purchase Order App.
    - Fields in the Purchase Order App are populated based on the Excel data.
-   - Validation ensures attachments are in the predetermined format and do not duplicate existing PO numbers.

-2. **Intelligently Recommend Assignee**:
+2. **Intelligently Auto-assign Tasks**:

-   - Button to assign tasks to the purchasing department member with the least workload and highest expertise.
+   - Assign tasks to the purchasing department member with the least workload and highest expertise.
    - Based on data from the Purchasing Department App.
-   - Users can manually override the auto-assignment by selecting from a dropdown list.

 3. **Update Purchase Order Status & Auto Calculate Deadline Dates**:

-   - Status changes to "PO Received" when the custom assign button is pressed.
+   - Status changes to "PO Received" upon record creation.
    - Automatically calculate deadline dates excluding weekends.
    - PO Received (creation date), In Progress (2 days), Awaiting Shipment (3 days), Resolved (1 day).
    - Update dates and days spent between processes as they advance.
-   - Workload of the assignee is adjusted accordingly when processes are resolved.

 4. **Auto Reminders**:

    - Send reminders at 8 AM one day before the deadline.

+5. **Visual Aids**:
+   - ON PROGRESS (Displaying Performance Measurement Charts)

 **Non-functional Requirements**: